Weekly Gem #191 She has a step in her spring

 Water comes up out of the earth, carrying dissolved minerals.
 As the water flows and cools, the minerals become part of the ground, and rocks are formed.
 I get it.
 But how is it that this process creates mounds, curlicues, steps of all sizes, so many shapes and colors?
 Nature is pretty!

 Pickpockets are blue, their faces are red.
 Foiled again!
 Traveling rocks!
-130°® purses, here to protect your good stuff.
+130°® bags are here to protect your good stuff!